Hegaja/google-page/README.md

-This repository is just to tet if i'd learned something useful.
+This repository is just to test if i'd learned something useful.

-Time to create a Google page.
+Time to create a Google page with my style.

+-Hegaja